-Lampard, Terry subplot in Premier League playoff match
+Lampard, Terry subplot in world’s most lucrative soccer game

 Now, with their playing days over, they are going head-to-head as coaches.

 In a match that has a strong Chelsea flavor, Derby and Aston Villa meet at Wembley Stadium on Monday in the League Championship playoff final.
-The prize is promotion to the Premier League and a windfall of at least 170 million pounds ($215 million) — making it the most lucrative one-off match in world soccer.
+The prize is promotion to the Premier League and a windfall of at least 170 million pounds ($215 million), according to analysis by accounting firm Deloitte — making it the most lucrative one-off match in world soccer.

 Away from the financial implications of the last match in England’s domestic season, the most intriguing aspect might be what goes on in the respective dugouts.